An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Results

 Having made the initial characterization of the segmentation problems, we proceed to try to revert the observed biases by fine-tuning the specialized networks.
 Thus, as presented in Section \ref{sec:fine-tuning}, each specialized network undergoes a refinement step using samples from the dataset where the morphometry analysis is to be performed.
 Figure \ref{fig:iou_rt_straight} shows the performance of the NSTV when segmenting non-tortuous vessels as a function of the number of non-tortuous images used for fine-tuning.
-The result shows that the values of $IoU_{s}$ increase with the number of samples.
-Still, $R_{s}$ do not display the same behavior.
+The result shows that the values of $IoU_{n}$ increase with the number of samples.
+Still, $R_{n}$ does not display the same behavior.
 The tortuosity is overestimated when the fine-tuning step is performed with up to approximately 13 images.
-When more images are used, $R_{s}$ stabilizes around 1 while $IoU_{s}$ slowly increases.
-It is also interesting to note that $IoU_{s}$ and $R_{s}$ are not correlated.
-Therefore, an improvement in a pixelwise accuracy metric such as the IoU does not necessarily lead to an improvement in the tortuosity estimation.
+When more images are used, $R_{n}$ stabilizes around 1, while $IoU_{n}$ slowly increases.
+It is also interesting to note that $IoU_{n}$ and $R_{n}$ are not correlated.
+Therefore, improvements in a pixelwise accuracy metric, such as the IoU, do not necessarily improve the tortuosity estimation.

-Figure \ref{fig:iou_rt_tortuous} shows the relationship between the performance of the NSSV when segmenting tortuous vessels and the number of images used for fine-tuning the network.
+Figure \ref{fig:iou_rt_tortuous} shows the relationship between the performance of the NSNV when segmenting tortuous vessels and the number of images used for fine-tuning the network.
 As refinement progresses and more tortuous examples are presented to the network, both values of $R_{t}$ and $IoU_{t}$ increase.
 Also, there is a considerable improvement in the segmentation quality ($IoU_{t}$) when just a few samples are used for fine-tuning.
-In this case, it was possible to achieve a relative IoU of approximately 0.9 with approximately ten images, in contrast to the 40 images used for achieving the same performance in the previous experiment (Figure \ref{fig:iou_rt_straight}).
+In this case, it was possible to achieve a relative IoU of nearly 0.9 with approximately ten images, in contrast to the 40 images used for achieving the same performance in the previous experiment (Figure \ref{fig:iou_rt_straight}).
 Non-tortuous vessels usually have simple morphologies.
 By fine-tuning the network to just a few additional samples containing tortuous vessels, the network quickly adapted to the new morphological characteristics of the samples.
-Therefore, it seems that it is easier to optimize a network for recognizing more complex vessels, starting from a simpler representation, than to optimize it to simplify a more complex vessel representation.
+Therefore, it was easier to optimize a network for recognizing more complex vessels, starting from a simpler representation, than to optimize it to simplify a more complex vessel representation.